Matt-Eva/Matt-Eva/README.md

 ## Tools and Technologies I Plan on Learning

 There's only so many things I can learn at a single time, but I have a long waitlist of topics, languages, and tools that I want to dive into!
+Here's what's currently at the top of the waitlist:

 - Docker / Kubernetes
 - ScyllaDB